• Skip to primary navigation

 Beefless Stew

-April 2, 2018 By 24 Comments
+April 2, 2018 By Diane Smith 36 Comments

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 This plant-based recipe for beefless stew reminds me of the traditional American beef stew I had growing up.
-It always smelled heavenly and we used to enjoy family time around the table eating this hearty, comforting meal.
+It always smelled heavenly, and we used to enjoy family time around the table eating this hearty, comforting meal.

 Sometimes I miss those recipes that make me feel all warm and cozy inside.